-- 1. Connect the red/positive (+) wire from the battery connector to OC (Common) connector on the InterfaceKit. - 2.
-Connect the black/negative (-) wire from the battery connector to one of the bulb wire. - 3.
-Connect the other bulb wire to the NO (Normally Open) connector on the InterfaceKit. - 4.
+- 1. Connect the negative (-) wire from the battery connector to one of the bulb wires. - 2.
+Connect the positive (+) wire from the battery connector to the NO (normally open) connector on the InterfaceKit. - 3.
+Connect the other bulb wire to the 4A connector on the InterfaceKit. - 4.
 Connect the InterfaceKit to your PC using the USB cable.